Updated: November 24, 2023

-You now have your what, who, how much and where – it’s time to decide your “when”.
-Just remember to shop as early as you can so you can avoid the Christmas rush.
+You now have your what, who, how much, and where – it’s time to decide your “when.”
+Just remember to shop as early as possible to avoid the Christmas rush.

 From experience, the first week of December is the best time to shop for your gifts.
-Holiday promos and bazaars are already set, but there’s still less people around.
+Holiday promos and bazaars are already set, but there are still fewer people around.

 Stretch Your Budget This Holiday Season

 That’s it!
-I hope you enjoyed these basic tips on how to properly plan your Christmas shopping.
+I hope you enjoyed these basic tips on properly planning your Christmas shopping.

-And of course, don’t forget to consider making your own gifts, and if you’re okay with it – regifting some of the items you’ve received in the past.
+And of course, don’t forget to consider making your own gifts, and if you’re okay with it, regift some of the items you’ve received in the past.

 Lastly, always be careful when shopping during the holidays.
-Bring only cash you need, don’t carry all your credit cards and have presence of mind wherever you are.
+Bring only the cash you need, don’t carry all your credit cards, and have a presence of mind wherever you are.

 Coming Home Safe and Sound

-Christmas shopping is fun – but it can also be tiring, specially when you have to commute or take public transportation.
+Christmas shopping is fun.
+But it can also be tiring, especially when you have to commute or take public transportation.